hadiyaaamir/mason-bricks/README.md

 <br>

-Here's how to modify the provided code to generate your own bricks, and pass your own variable values.
+Here's how to modify the provided code to generate your own bricks, and pass your own variable values: